kamathln/blenderrpc/README.md

 Developing:
 ----------

-There is a websocket listening on port 9001.
+* There is a websocket listening on port 9001.
 Currently accepts direct commands that are mentioned in the "commands" array defined in the register funciton of \__init\__.py

-Read the registered functions to know their parameters.
+* Read the registered functions to know their parameters.
 You *will* need to refresh the page on your browser if you restart blender.
-The code is a pile of hacks and the protocol *will* change if I get more time to work on this.
+* The code is a pile of hacks and the protocol *will* change if I get more time to work on this.
+* Why Am I struggling so much in \__init\__.py to maintain context?
+Because inside the server threads, the context is not properly available via bpy.context .

 Happy hacking!